-The EEOC alleges that Marquez Brothers International, Inc. violated Title VII by favoring Spanish-speaking Hispanic job applicants in unskilled positions at several of its facilities in California.
+The EEOC alleges that a Mexican food maker violated Title VII by favoring Spanish-speaking Hispanic job applicants in unskilled positions at several of its facilities in California.
 According to the lawsuit, the company asked non-Hispanic applicants − including black, white and Asian candidates − if they spoke Spanish, even though it was not a job requirement, and otherwise turned them away from entry-level positions.

 “Deterring applicants from applying because of their race flies in the face of federal law,” said Anna Park, regional attorney for the EEOC’s Los Angeles District Office.

-The suit seeks back pay, benefits and compensatory and punitive damages for a class of non-Hispanic applicants, as well as other relief intended to prevent further discrimination by Marquez Brothers and its affiliates.
+The suit seeks back pay, benefits and compensatory and punitive damages for a class of non-Hispanic applicants, as well as other relief intended to prevent further discrimination by the company and its affiliates.

 Eliminating barriers in recruiting and hiring